Older couple on porch of family home.

 4. Apply For A Home Equity Loan

 Another type of second mortgage is the home equity loan, which allows you to borrow from the equity in your home.
-The difference between a home equity loan and HELOC is that your proceeds are provided in a lump-sum payment instead of a line of credit.
+The difference between a home equity loan and HELOC is that your proceeds are provided in a lump sum payment instead of a line of credit.
 That means the lender will give you the entire loan amount in one payment after you close the loan.
-This type of loan is very similar to reverse mortgages that are paid with one lump sum payment.
-Unlike the reverse mortgage, which doesn’t require you to make monthly payments, a home equity loan will require fixed monthly payments throughout the life of the loan.

 Remember, this option also requires you to put your house down as collateral, which can be risky.
 If you can’t make your monthly payment, you could lose your home.

-Rocket Mortgage® is now offering The Home Equity Loan, which is available for primary and secondary homes.
+Rocket Mortgage is now offering the Home Equity Loan, which is available for primary and secondary homes.

 5. Rent Your Space To Others

-If you’re looking for ways to supplement your income or cut living expenses and have space in your home to share, you could consider renting out space in your home.
-How you choose to rent is up to you.
-You could rent out a room with shared common areas or space with no shared areas.
 You can also choose to do long-term renting or offer short-term options, like renting a room or your whole home to visitors through online rental marketplaces like Vrbo or Airbnb.
 This practice, known as house hacking, creates an extra income, which you can use toward living expenses or other needs.
-If you have a long-term renter, you could also cut living expenses by splitting utility bills for things like electricity, heat, cable and internet or including the costs in the rent.
+If you have a long-term renter, you could also cut living expenses by splitting utility bills for electricity, heat, cable and internet or including the costs in the rent.

 Get approved to buy a home.